iabhiroop/iabhiroop/README.md

 <h1 align="center">Hi there👋, I'm Abhiroop Ippagunta</h1>
 <h3 align="center">I'm an AI/ML enthusiast from Shiv Nadar University Chennai</h3>

+## 🚀 About Me

+I specialize in Deep Learning, ML, Computer Vision, NLP, and Data Science, with a strong command of Python.
+I enjoy working with frameworks like TensorFlow, PyTorch, and HuggingFace Transformers to create innovative solutions.
+I've hands-on experience in supervised/unsupervised ML, Deep Learning frameworks like TensorFlow and PyTorch.
+I've also worked extensively with large language models and Retrieval-Augmented Generation.
+I've designed web applications using Flask and FastAPI, with expertise in Docker, Restful APIs, Microservices architecture, and Message Brokers like RabbitMQ and Kafka.

+I'm currently on a learning journey to expand my skills in this exciting domain.
+Exploring the realms of data science and artificial intelligence fascinates me, and I'm eager to apply ML techniques to solve real-world problems.

 - 📚 Currently learning **Python, Machine Learning, Deep Learning and MLOps**
 - 🔭 Currently working on **Deep Learning, Computer Vision and  Natural Language Processing**
 - 👯 Love to collaborate on **Computer vision projects**